adlnet/xapi-profiles/xapi-profiles-spec.md

 Name | Values
 ---- | ------
-`@id` | The IRI of the extension, used as the extension key in xAPI `name` | A language map of descriptive names for the extension `definition` | A language map of descriptions of the purpose and usage of the extension `deprecated` | Optional.
+`id` | The IRI of the extension, used as the extension key in xAPI `name` | A language map of descriptive names for the extension `definition` | A language map of descriptions of the purpose and usage of the extension `deprecated` | Optional.
 A boolean.
 If true, this concept is deprecated.